Can I Do My Own Electrical Work in Las Vegas?

 - Install a photovoltaic system.

-The same document also says that “routine maintenance and service” is permissible without a permit.
+The same document also says that “routine maintenance and service” can be done without a permit.
 This covers things like replacing a fuse or switch.

-If you don’t take the correct steps to make sure that you have a licensed professional carrying out the work then the penalties aren’t likely to occur instantly.
+Though you don’t instantly get penalties for carrying out restricted work there are sure consequences for it.
 You won’t be found out and instantly get in legal trouble, but you certainly can get in trouble should the worst occur.